-- Brush olive or vegetable oil on the sliced side and add salt and pepper according to taste.
+- Brush olive or vegetable oil on the sliced sides and add salt and pepper according to taste.

-- Bake it for about twenty minutes or until the center gets soft and creamy and the outer peel turns dark.
+- Bake for about 20 minutes or until the center gets soft and creamy, and the outer peel turns dark.

-- In the meantime, make a mixture of Miso paste, ginger, sesame oil, mirin, sugar, and sake.
+- In the meantime, make a mixture of iso paste, ginger, sesame oil, mirin, sugar, and sake.

-- Spread this miso mixture on the eggplants in a way that the sliced flesh part is filled with the paste.
+- Spread this miso mixture on the eggplants so the sliced flesh parts are filled with the paste.

-- Broil it on the grill of the oven for another five minutes.
+- Broil on the grill of the oven for another 5 minutes.

-- Garnish it with sesame seeds, salt and, pepper and serve right away.
+- Garnish with sesame seeds, salt, and pepper.
+Serve right away!

 I love this recipe because you don’t need a whole lot of ingredients.
 You want to make sure you’ve got some fresh eggplant ready.

-If you can find small Japanese eggplants, make 3, so there’s enough to satisfy your hunger.
+If you can find small Japanese eggplants, get 3 so there’s enough to satisfy your hunger.
 The smaller the eggplant, the less bitter it tastes.
-However, choose medium-sized, so it still has enough succulent flesh.
+However, choose medium-sized ones so they still have enough succulent flesh.

-The traditional miso eggplant recipe is called Nasu Dengaku, which translates to something along the lines of ‘fire-grilled eggplant.’
+The traditional Japanese eggplant recipe is called nasu dengaku, which translates to something along the lines of “fire-grilled eggplant”.